Affiliated Faculty

 Pronouns: she/her/hers

-Dr. Colley is the Chair and an Assistant Professor of Native American Studies at Southern Oregon University.
+Dr. Colley is the Chair and an Associate Professor of Native American Studies at Southern Oregon University.
 Her teaching and research interests include Queer Indigenous Studies, Native women, Native cinema(s), federal Indian law & policy, intertribal relations & conflict, and community health & healing.
 Dr. Colley has a forthcoming book titled Reframing Tribal Relations in the Casino Economy that investigates intertribal conflict and coalition in the tribal casino era.

 Office: Taylor Hall 18b